Contact A Lawyer

 The cholesterol drug Lipitor may be linked to an increased risk of type 2 diabetes in otherwise healthy and active users.
 As a result of Pfizer’s failure to adequately warn about this potential risk, former users may be entitled to financial compensation through a Lipitor diabetes lawsuit.

 LIPITOR DIABETES LAWSUIT STATUS: In January 2017, a federal judge granted summary judgment in favor of the defendants.
-However, some product liability lawsuits are being reviewed by Lipitor lawyers for diabetes suffered by individuals throughout the United States.
+However, some product liability lawsuits are still being reviewed by Lipitor lawyers for diabetes suffered by individuals throughout the United States.

 OVERVIEW: Lipitor (atorvastatin) is a statin-based cholesterol drug developed by the Pfizer subsidiary Warner-Lambert.
 The medication is one of the best selling drugs in the world, and generated more than $125 billion in sales before the patent expired in 2011.
 Several generic Lipitor versions are also now available.